openownership/data-standard/docs/schema/guidance/identifiers.rst

 See this `company information published as BODS JSON <https://github.com/openownership/data-standard/blob/master/tests/data/entity-statement/valid/valid-entity-statement-plc.json>`_ for an example use of securities identifiers.

 Where a ``securitiesListing`` is supplied (see above), it MUST include a ``ticker`` value.
 This will allow trades of that security to be tracked on the identified market.
 However, securities can be traded on several exchanges and therefore a globally unique identifier for the security SHOULD also be supplied where possible.
 Supported identifier schemes for securities are listed on the :any:`schema reference page <schema-codelists>`.
-The identifier scheme and the security’s ID under that scheme should be published as ``idScheme`` and ``id`` respectively.
+The identifier scheme and the security’s ID under that scheme SHOULD be published as ``idScheme`` and ``id`` respectively.